lvgl/lvgl/docs/details/base-widget/obj.rst

 The functions and functionalities of the Base Widget can be used with other widgets as well.
 For example :cpp:expr:`lv_obj_set_width(slider, 100)`.

-The Base Widget can be directly used as a simple widget:  while it is a simple rectangle, it has a large number of features shared with all Widgets, detailed below and in subsequent pages.
+The Base Widget can be used directly as a simple widget.
+While it is a simple rectangle, it has a large number of features shared with all Widgets, detailed below and in subsequent pages.
 In HTML terms, think of it as a ``<div>``.